mgorav/semantic-data-catalog/README.md

 ## Model & Embedding
 In this blog, I will be using [OWL2Vec2 - embedding of OWN ontology](https://arxiv.org/abs/2009.14654).
-There is refernce implementaiton from Oxford univeristy, which takes a catalog of ontologies and build a model that embed ontologies.
+There is refernce implementaiton from Oxford university, which takes a catalog of ontologies and build a model that embed ontologies.

 **NOTE**
 1. The embedding produced is affected by the language model and ontology configurations (so it's recommended to expriment